WGTL (Kannapolis, North Carolina): Programming

 WGTL featured a Birthdays segment and a sponsored Obituaries segment.
 Each day began and ended with "The Lord's Prayer," which the station also played when it first signed on.

 The final sign-off

 Following bankruptcy and an extensive eviction proceeding, WGTL signed off for good at sunset, December 25, 1992.
 The tower was dismantled two years later.
 Fred H. Whitley moved to Las Vegas, Nevada.
+The WGTL license was cancelled and its call letters were deleted by the FCC in April 1996.

-The future of 870 kHz
+Reuse of the frequency and call sign

 Radio station WGHC, formerly licensed in Clayton, Georgia, changed its community of license to Mount Holly, North Carolina, in 2009.
 When the move occurred, the station also changed broadcast frequencies from 1370 kHz to 870 kHz, the dial position formerly occupied by WGTL.
 The new call letters for the relocated station are WTCG.

-The WGTL call letters are currently unassigned, but not available for assignment, by the Federal Communications Commission as they were deleted in 1996.
+The WGTL letters are returning to a station in La Grange, North Carolina, in June 2026.